 In its marketing, Astra sucks you in with great demos and a wide array of starter sites, but it appears to me at this time the company is overstretched or growing too fast, focusing on adding extra features while neglecting to make sure the basics are rock-solid.

 By contrast, GeneratePress felt super-solid and stable, and so far I have encountered only one minor bug.
 The underlying base theme, though very simple like any default theme meant for further elaboration by designers or developers utilizing it, showed a good degree of thoughtfulness throughout, even if I didn’t agree with every design decision.
 I was able to do everything I needed or wanted to do, for the most part, without hitches.
 Everything “just worked.”
 I decided to put my stake in the ground on its side.

-Plus, the developer behind GeneratePress is based here in North America, in Vancouver.
+Plus, the developer behind GeneratePress is based here in North America, in Vancouver Island.
 Isn’t it about time we supported people in our own part of the world?
 Rather than running our own economy further into the ground by caring little if something comes from the opposite side of the planet and sending our money there?
 Or buying so much of everything we do either on low-cost criteria or glitz or the sheer huff of being the “new, new thing”?
 Rather than voting with our dollars for something that has proven itself and works solidly and smoothly, with evidence of what has gone into things underneath?

-Once I decided on GeneratePress and then started checking into where Elementor was at in its evolution, I learned they had just recently come out with Theme Builder to challenge Beaver Themer.
+Once I decided on GeneratePress and then started checking into where Elementor was at in its evolution, I learned the latter had just recently come out with Theme Builder to challenge Beaver Themer.
 And I liked what I was seeing in previews of its approach to theming.
 This got me enthused again to finally jump in and get to work in earnest rebuilding the site here on a new foundation I could be happy with, and to get cracking.